A Guide to the A5 Business Description in Your AFSL Application (JUNE 2025 UPDATE)

 Overview of Your Financial Services Business

-• Types of financial services and products offered: Clearly outline the specific financial services you will provide under your AFSL and the types of financial products you will be dealing with or advising on.
+• Types of financial services and products offered: A clear outline of the specific financial services to be provided under the AFSL and the types of financial products involved.

-• Client types: Describe your target clientele, indicating whether you will be primarily serving retail clients, wholesale clients, or a mix of both.
-Further specify the typical financial goals of these clients when they utilise your services or products.
+• Client types: A description of the target clientele, indicating whether they would be retail clients, wholesale clients, or a mix of both, and their typical financial goals.

 Organisational Chart and Structure

-• Employee numbers: Indicate the total number of employees within your organisation and specify the number of staff in each functional area.
+• Employee numbers: The total number of employees and the number of staff in each functional area.

-• Responsible manager positions: Clearly identify the positions held by each of your nominated responsible managers and their reporting lines within the organisation.
+• Responsible manager positions: The positions held by each nominated responsible manager and their reporting lines.

-• Compliance personnel: Show the position of the person responsible for overseeing compliance with your AFSL obligations and their reporting lines.
+• Compliance personnel: The position of the person responsible for overseeing compliance with AFSL obligations and their reporting lines.

 Completing Your A5 Business Description Proof

-When preparing your A5 Business Description proof, it is crucial to tailor the document to accurately reflect your specific business operations.
-Generic information should be avoided to ensure the description effectively communicates the necessary details to ASIC.
-Your A5 Business Description needs to be specifically designed to showcase the unique aspects of your business and the financial services you intend to provide.
-It is important to note that providing generic or outdated core proofs may delay the processing of your application, or ASIC may not even accept them for lodgement.
+When preparing the A5 Business Description proof under the old system, it was crucial to tailor the document to accurately reflect specific business operations.
+Generic information was to be avoided to ensure the description effectively communicated the necessary details to ASIC.
+The A5 Business Description needed to be specifically designed to showcase the unique aspects of the business and the financial services it intended to provide.
+This principle remains critical: providing generic or outdated information in the new online application may delay processing, or even lead to your AFSL application being rejected.

-To effectively tailor your business description, consider including details such as:
+To effectively tailor the business description, applicants were advised to include details such as:

-• Specific Types of Financial Services and Products: Clearly outline the financial services and products you will offer.
+• Specific Types of Financial Services and Products: A clear outline of the financial services and products to be offered.

-• Business Model: Describe how you generate income and the strategies you will employ for business growth.
+• Business Model: A description of how income would be generated and the strategies for business growth.

-• Unique Business Aspects: Highlight what sets your business apart from others in the industry.
+• Unique Business Aspects: Highlighting what set the business apart from others in the industry.

-By focusing on these business-specific details, you can ensure your A5 Business Description is both relevant and compelling for ASIC’s review.
+By focusing on these business-specific details, applicants could ensure their A5 Business Description was both relevant and compelling for ASIC’s review.

-Submission and Lodgement of Core Proofs via ASIC MOVEit Portal
+The Former Submission and Lodgement Process via ASIC MOVEit Portal

 Conclusion

-The A5 Business Description is a critical component of your AFSL application.
-It serves as a foundational document that provides ASIC with a comprehensive understanding of your financial services business.
-This core proof, directly linked to question A5 in Form FS01, is essential for ASIC to properly assess your business model and the financial services you intend to offer.
+The A5 Business Description was a critical component of the AFSL application process prior to the 16 June 2025 updates.
+It served as a foundational core proof document, directly linked to question A5 in the now-superseded Form FS01, that provided ASIC with a comprehensive understanding of an applicant’s financial services business.
+While this specific document is no longer required, the information it contained remains essential for ASIC to properly assess your business model and the financial services you intend to offer.

-Given the critical nature of the A5 Business Description in the AFSL application process, careful and accurate preparation is paramount.
-Should you require assistance in ensuring your A5 Business Description effectively meets ASIC’s requirements and accurately reflects your business operations, our expert AFSL application lawyers at AFSL House are available to provide tailored guidance and support.
-Book a free initial consultation with us today to discuss how we can assist you in navigating the complexities of your AFSL application and help you prepare a robust and compliant A5 Business Description.
+Given that a comprehensive and accurate business description is still paramount, careful preparation is essential.
+Should you require assistance ensuring the business information you provide within the new online application effectively meets ASIC’s requirements, our expert AFSL application lawyers at AFSL House are available to provide tailored guidance and support.
+Book a free initial consultation with us today to discuss how we can assist you in navigating the complexities of the current AFSL application and help you prepare the robust and compliant business description information now required by the ASIC Regulatory Portal.

 Frequently Asked Questions